mujtaba-a-quadri/mujtaba-a-quadri.github.io.old/essays/tessellation.md

 ## Patterns in GitClubs

 In my team’s (GitClubs)[https://uhm-gitclubs.github.io/] project, we implemented a few design patterns.
 This project was built with Meteor, so the design patterns implicit in Meteor and Javascript are present here.
 These include the following design patterns: prototype, observer, MVC, and front controller.
+Specific to our project and not implicit to Meteor and JS, we used the singleton design patterns.

 #### Design patterns in Meteor and JS
 * Prototype - this is used in object oriented languages, instead of creating new objects in a class, we simply clone the original object, this is how all object orientation works in JS